 There’s a fair chance that every single camping trip that you’ve enjoyed has involved a sleeping bag.
 There’s nothing better than climbing into a cozy sleeping bag under a sky of stars after a long day of adventure.
 If you’ve been spending any time looking at Outside and Backpacker or shopping for sleeping bags, you may have noticed that some people aren’t camping with sleeping bags anymore.
 Instead, they’re camping with a quilt.

-For those of you that might not be familiar with quilts, we’re here to put your fears to rest by going through 5 myths about camping with a quilt.
+For those of you that might not be familiar with camping quilts, we’re here to put your fears to rest by addressing these five common myths about camping with a quilt.

 1. My back will be cold.